 - Prepare and dine on a 19th century dinner during one of Conner Prairie’s hearth side suppers weekends January through March.

 - Wine connoisseur?
-Don’t miss the annual Indy Wine Festival in February.
+Don’t miss the annual Indianapolis Wine Festival in August.

 - Celebrate spring at the Broad Ripple Art Fair every May.